Salinas lettuce strike of 1936: Strike Negotiations

-The dispute over the Imperial Valley strikebreakers was resolved, but union concerns remained as to the workers' protection against discrimination for union activity.
+The dispute over the Imperial Valley strikebreakers was resolved, but union concerns remained regarding workers' protection against discrimination for union activity.

 The union maintained that the National Labor Relations Act of 1935 (NLRA) shielded workers from discrimination.
-However, the GSVA maintained that act did not apply to agricultural workers.
-They considered lettuce shed workers to be agricultural workers while the union considered them to be industrial workers.
+However, the GSVA maintained that the act did not apply to agricultural workers.
+They considered lettuce shed workers agricultural workers, while the union considered them industrial workers.

 Numerous efforts to craft language in the preferential hiring clause that would satisfy GSVA concerns all failed.
 The GSVA held to its position that any provision that included the words "preferential hiring" or "preferential employment" for union members was unacceptable.

-The disputed provision stipulated that "when obtainable" union members would be hired first.
+The disputed provision stipulated that "when obtainable", union members would be hired first.
 The shippers equated the provision with a "closed shop," which refers to a union-only shop.
-Its position was that if the provision wasn't a closed shop, it was the next thing to it.
+Its position was that if the provision wasn't a closed shop, it was the next best thing.

 The union held that since the GSVA continued to insist that shed workers weren't protected by the NLRA, its protections would—and had—been disregarded by the GSVA.
-Even if the GSVA acknowledged its applicability to shed workers, resolution of complaints by the National Labor Relations Board would be ineffective since findings and corrective actions would not be finalized for years.
+Even if the GSVA acknowledged its applicability to shed workers, the National Labor Relations Board's resolution of complaints would be ineffective, since findings and corrective actions would not be finalized for years.

-July 27, 1936 - The GSVA sent a letter to the Union saying that they were ready to begin negotiations for a new contract the replace the one that was due to expire on September 1.
+July 27, 1936 – The GSVA sent a letter to the union saying that they were ready to begin negotiations for a new contract to replace the one that was due to expire on September 1.

-August 6, 1936 - The first negotiations meeting was held.
-The Union offered its proposal:
+August 6, 1936 – The first negotiations meeting was held.
+The union offered its proposal:

-Paragraph 7 - Provided for recognition of the Union as the collective bargaining again for all workers employed in the fruit and vegetable industry.
+Paragraph 7 - Provided for recognition of the union as the collective bargaining representative for all workers employed in the fruit and vegetable industry.

 Paragraph 37 - Provided that "when obtainable all workers employed in and around packing sheds must be members in good standing of the Fruit and Vegetable Workers' Union."

-August 11, 1936 - Seventy-two firms, including some that weren't members signed a binding power of attorney authorizing the GSVA to represent them in negotiations with the Union.
+August 11, 1936 – Seventy-two firms, including some that weren't members, signed a binding power of attorney authorizing the GSVA to represent them in negotiations with the union.